espressif/esp-matter/examples/light_switch/README.md

 My light is not getting bound to my switch:

 -   Make sure the light's acl is updated.
-You can read it again to make sure it is correct: `chip-tool accesscontrol read acl 0x5164 0x0`.
+You can read it again to make sure it is correct: `accesscontrol read acl 0x5164 0x0`.
 -   If you are still facing issues, reproduce the issue on the default example for the device and then raise an [issue](https://github.com/espressif/esp-matter/issues).
     Make sure to share these: